Impetus/jumbune/examples/src/main/resources/readme.txt

 	1. Navigate to the example folder you are wishing to run, go through the readme.txt

-	2. Upload the JSON from <Jumbune home>/examples/resources/sample JSON/ directory from the Open option on the Jumbune home page.
+	2. Upload the JSON from $JUMBUNE_HOME/examples/resources/sample_json/ directory from the Open option on the Jumbune home page.

-	3. The sample job jars are found in the <Jumbune home>/examples/example-distribution/ directory.
+	3. The sample job jars are found in the  $JUMBUNE_HOME/examples/example-distribution/ directory.

 Running the Word Count example: